ray-project/ray/doc/source/cluster/kubernetes/examples/tpu-serve-stable-diffusion.md

 ## Step 1: Create a Kubernetes cluster with TPUs

-Follow [Creating a GKE Cluster with TPUs for KubeRay](kuberay-gke-tpu-cluster-setup) to create a GKE Autopilot or Standard cluster with 1 CPU node and 1 TPU node.
+Follow [Creating a GKE Cluster with TPUs for KubeRay](kuberay-gke-tpu-cluster-setup) to create a GKE cluster with 1 CPU node and 1 TPU node.

 ## Step 2: Install the KubeRay operator